amandawarlick/SSL_demography/README.md

-# Steller sea lion demography & environmental variability
+# *Environmental drivers of demography and potential factors limiting the recovery of an endangered marine top predator*

 #### Ecosphere